mongodb-js/vscode/README.md

 ## Additional Settings

 > These settings affect not only MongoDB extension but all installed extensions.
-If you don't want to change default settings, you can force VS Code to trigger suggestions by clicking `Ctrl+Space` inside a snippet.
+If you don't want to change default settings, you can force VS Code to trigger suggestions by clicking `Ctrl+Space` inside a snippet or string literal.

 `editor.suggest.snippetsPreventQuickSuggestions`: By default, VS Code prevents code completion in the snippet mode (editing placeholders in inserted code).
 Setting this option to `false` stops that and allows for the `db.collection.aggregate()` expression having both snippets completion (eg. `$match`, `$addFields`) and fields completion based on the document schema.